Ionuc/books_summaries/sphinx/source/javascript/functions/lexical-environment.rst

 Lexical environment
 ===================
-    - in JavaScript, every running function, code block and the script asa whole have an internal (hidden) object called the Lexical Environment
+    - in JavaScript, every running function, code block and the script as a whole have an internal (hidden) object called the Lexical Environment

     - the Lexical Environment object consist of 2 parts: